 - How far away is the ball from our goal?
 Is it central, or wide?
-If wide, less players, if central more players?
-How much threat of a shot at goal? - Where does the goalkeeper want the wall?
+If wide, less How much threat of a shot at goal? - Where does the goalkeeper want the wall?
 Who is in it?
 How many players?
 Which players? - What about the opponents attacking the back post? - Where does the goalie position themselves? - What is the role of the remaining defenders not in the wall?
 Do the defenders protect the goal in the event of a rebound?